 Nothing would make the world better than more sensitivity to these assignments.
-Unfortunately, many people who have joined the campaign are not listening for their assignments, and many outsiders are clueless that God already has campaign assignments waiting for them.
+Unfortunately, many people who have joined the campaign are not listening for their assignments, and many outsiders are clueless that God has any campaign assignments waiting for them.

-Various SYNC tools are there to help you discover your assignments, especially in Just Do It Groups (see under Activities tab).
+Various SYNC tools are there to help you discover your assignments, especially in Just Do It Groups (see under "Activities" tab).
 Find the tools that help you most as you learn to live on high alert.

 Think of the Spirit as an orchestra conductor.
 The music gets to a certain point and he suddenly looks straight at you and waves his baton.
 It's your moment!
 Don't miss his cue, no matter which way he gives it to you.

 The Spirit lets us know our assignments most often by an internal nudge, a thought that comes to mind while we are praying, reading the manual, or noticing a person or situation.
 We simply know what to do, whether we understand it or not, whether we want to do it or not.

 These nudges often come gently like a rider's gentle tugs on the reins of a horse he has ridden for years.
 They can be gentle because the horse is paying attention and is eager to please the rider.

 Once in a while they may be in the form of a voice or a message, and it may have life-long impact.
 For example, I have a missionary friend who got this message from God about five years ago: "You think too much.
 And you don't pray enough."
 It rocked his world, changed his place and type of ministry, and brought some new habits.
 And he is still pondering it as he lives by it.